cen1/rebuilderd-website/README.md

 # Rebuilderd Status Website

-This is a fork of [rebuilderd-website](https://gitlab.archlinux.org/archlinux/rebuilderd-website) but made more generic, so it can be used for any distro.
-Debian configuration is added with instructions for generic branding.

-A simple status display with the number of reproducible packages.
-Uses rebuilderd's API to fetch the current status of reproducibility.
+This is a fork of [rebuilderd-website](https://gitlab.archlinux.org/archlinux/rebuilderd-website) redesigned to support **multiple distributions simultaneously** in a single deployment.

+A universal status dashboard that displays reproducibility stats for all distributions configured in your rebuilderd instance using the v1 API.

+## Features

+- **Multi-distribution support**: Display multiple distributions side-by-side
+- **Auto-discovery**: Automatically detects available distributions from rebuilderd API
+- **Single build**: One universal build serves all distributions
+- **Configurable**: Easy to add new distributions via JSON configs

 ## Dependencies